 No. The institution where you will be completing summer study or English language instruction will issue you a visa document so that you may attend their school.
 You must enter the U.S. using the visa document issued by the institution you will be attending first.
 If you plan to participate in a summer study or English language program:

 - Contact the University-wide Office of EAP to inform them of your plans.

 - Contact Berkeley International Office to discuss the possibility of transferring your visa sponsorship to UC Berkeley after your arrival.

 - Prior to your arrival in the U.S., inform the visa advisor at the summer study or English language program that you will need to transfer your visa document sponsorship to UC Berkeley.
 The visa advisor will assist you with the transfer at the appropriate time.

-I would like to participate in a work program in the U.S. before coming to UCB.
-Can I use my UCB I-20 or DS-2019 to enter the U.S.?
+I would like to participate in a work program in the U.S. before coming to UC Berkeley.
+Can I use my UC Berkeley I-20 or DS-2019 to enter the U.S.?

 How do I maintain my student status once I arrive in the U.S.?

 Undergraduates must enroll in a minimum of 12 units for immigration purposes (at UC Berkeley, most colleges require 13 units minimum enrollment).
 Graduates must enroll in the minimum number of units as required by their department for full-time enrollment.